pcast01/pcast01.github.io/_posts/2016-11-06-get-started-with-Powershell.md

 ---
 layout: single
-title: Beginner's guide to Powershell
+title: Beginner's guide to PowerShell
 excerpt: ""
 header:
-        image: /assets/images/poshBlack.jpg
+        image: /assets/images/poshRect.jpg
-        teaser: /assets/images/poshBlack.jpg
+        teaser: /assets/images/poshRect.jpg

-tags: [Powershell]
+tags: [PowerShell]

 ---
 {{ page.date | date: '%B %d, %Y' }}

-> If you repeat it, Powershell it.
+> If you repeat it, PowerShell it.

 I like making my everyday job easier so scripting repeat things I do every day is key for me.
 I found that if I am typing something more than once a day I might as well create a script to automate this process.
-Some ways that I use Powershell everyday is for instance:
+Some ways that I use PowerShell everyday is for instance:
 __Clearing internet cache, Lookups in SQL databases, Run Stored Procedures, Connect RDP automatically, bring text into my clipboard, Search multiple text files, and the list goes on and on.__

 If are familiar with the .Net Framework you can also tap into any commands available on Windows.
-So basically all windows machines by default have Powershell built into it.
+So basically all windows machines by default have PowerShell built into it.

-Currently there are 6 versions of Powershell and to check what version you have on your machine just go into Powershell and run the command $PSVersionTable and the Version is your version number of Powershell.
+Currently there are 6 versions of PowerShell and to check what version you have on your machine just go into PowerShell and run the command $PSVersionTable and the Version is your version number of PowerShell.

-_*Powershell is also available in Linux._
+_*PowerShell is also available in Linux._

-## How to find Powershell on your computer
+## How to find PowerShell on your computer

 Using Windows 10, 8, 7:
-    Click Start button and start typing Powershell and you will see many different types.
-The best one to start with in my opinion is Powershell ISE.
+    Click Start button and start typing PowerShell and you will see many different types.
+The best one to start with in my opinion is PowerShell ISE.

-The Powershell ISE is Microsoft's Powershell default script IDE.
+The PowerShell ISE is Microsoft's PowerShell default script IDE.
 ![powershell ISE]({{ site.url }}/assets/images/powershellIDE.png)
 The top part is for script files that you can test out your script and then get the results on the bottom.
 You can customize the layout any way you like.
-Next, if you are going to be creating scripts then you should set the security of Powershell to allow you to run scripts.
+Next, if you are going to be creating scripts then you should set the security of PowerShell to allow you to run scripts.

 ## First things first
-If you plan on creating any script files the first command you should execute inside Powershell is this one.
+If you plan on creating any script files the first command you should execute inside PowerShell is this one.
 {% highlight Powershell %}
     Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser
 {% endhighlight %}
-Powershell also allows you to use the up arrow to get the last command executed.
+PowerShell also allows you to use the up arrow to get the last command executed.

-By default, Powershell doesn't allow outright execution of ps1 files(scripts).
-So you must tell Powershell that the security must allow the current user to execute scripts.
+By default, PowerShell doesn't allow outright execution of ps1 files(scripts).
+So you must tell PowerShell that the security must allow the current user to execute scripts.
-This is not mandatory when first learning Powershell and it is setup so that you cannot mess up anything in the Operating system by default.
+This is not mandatory when first learning PowerShell and it is setup so that you cannot mess up anything in the Operating system by default.

 ## Powershell Profiles
-Each Powershell window that you open has an associated profile that is a file located in various places inside Windows.
+Each PowerShell window that you open has an associated profile that is a file located in various places inside Windows.
 If you type:
 {% highlight Powershell %}
     $profile